microsoft/autogen/python/packages/autogen-core/docs/README.md

-## Building the AGNext Documentation
+## Building the AutoGen Documentation

-AGNext documentation is based on the sphinx documentation system and uses the myst-parser to render markdown files.
+AutoGen documentation is based on the sphinx documentation system and uses the myst-parser to render markdown files.
 It uses the [pydata-sphinx-theme](https://pydata-sphinx-theme.readthedocs.io/en/latest/) to style the documentation.

 ### Prerequisites